Azure/Avere/src/terraform/providers/terraform-provider-avere/README.md

 * <a name="primary_cluster_ips"></a>[primary_cluster_ips](#primary_cluster_ips) - these are the static primary ip addresses of the cluster that do not move.
 * <a name="mass_filer_mappings"></a>[mass_filer_mappings](#mass_filer_mappings) - these are the static primary ip addresses of the cluster that do not move.

-# Build the Terraform Provider binary
+# Build the Terraform Provider binary on Linux

 There are three approaches to access the provider binary:
 1. Download from the [releases page](https://github.com/Azure/Avere/releases).